skx/gobasic/README.md

 * Only a single statement is allowed upon each line.
 * Only a subset of the language is implemented.
-  * If there are primitives you miss [report a bug](https://github.com/skx/gobasic/issues/) and I'll add them :)
+  * If there are specific primitives you miss, then please [report a bug](https://github.com/skx/gobasic/issues/).
+    * The project is open to suggestions, but do bear in mind the [project golas]((#100-print-project-goals--links)) listed later on.
 * When it comes to types only floating-point and string values are permitted.
   * There is support for arrays but only one or two dimensional ones.